carpentries-incubator/jekyll-pages-novice/_episodes/starting-jekyll.md

 ![Jekyll pending/successful build](../fig/includes_fail_pending_successful.png)

 You may also find an email from GitHub in your inbox with details about the error.
-But lets look at our repository again.
+But let's look at our repository again.
 If we click the red cross next to the commit message (❌) a little pop-up will appear with additional information.

 ![Jekyll failed to build](../fig/includes_build_error.png)